List of basketball leagues: Continental Leagues

 Clubs participate pan-European leagues in two ways.
 Larger clubs play in Euroleague Basketball's system, with several of them having long-term licenses and others having annual licenses (irrespective of domestic league results), akin to the franchise model in North American sports.
 The Basketball Champions League (BCL) is the other way clubs participate, which is mostly based on sporting merit.
-A club usually opts to play in the EuroLeague instead of the BCL if it qualifies for both.
+A club usually opts to play in the EuroLeague instead of the BCL if it's eligible for both.